Arnifabiziagne/Panorama/README.md

   - This login information is defined in the `"admin_users"` field — you should update it with the desired credentials.
   - Once the data has been loaded, set `"admin_mode"` back to `false` to allow open access for all users.
 - To launch application, use the ./launch_gunicorn.sh (server gunicorn is available only for linux) script.
+- To stop application, use the ./stop_server.sh script.

 ## Parameters file